-With Valentine’s Day here, you may be seeing flowers and candy down the hallways at the office.
+With Valentine’s Day approaching, flowers and candy will soon be floating down the hallways at the office.
 Given the poll numbers, as well as the negative effects that these relationships may have in the workplace, employers are left wondering what to do when Cupid’s arrow strikes in the office.

 Let’s first examine the risks an employer faces when a romance develops between two of its workers.
 Relationships between a supervisor and a subordinate carry the most risk both legally and from a business perspective.
 Since employers have a heightened standard of liability for sexual harassment committed by supervisors, even claiming consent by the subordinate may not shield the employer from liability.
 Subordinates may feel that consenting to a sexual relationship with the boss is the only way to keep their job.
 Sex-related conduct that is “voluntary,” in the sense that the person was not forced against their will to participate, may not be a defense to a sexual harassment suit brought by a subordinate against a supervisor.
 The question is rather whether the sexual contact was welcome and continued consent was voluntary.
 The appearance of favoritism is also an issue.
 Other co-workers may think that the employee gets unwarranted preferential treatment.
 This can result in resentment which then can reduce overall employee morale and productivity.

 Romance between coworkers can also lead to sexual harassment claims, particularly when a decision to end the relationship is not mutual.
 The scorned party may use poor judgment and continue to pursue the other employee to the point that the advances are no longer welcomed.
 That employee could then file a sexual harassment claim since the harassment is occurring in the workplace.
 Even if coworker romance doesn’t result in a law suit, trauma from breaking hearts coupled with sharing office space with that former special someone can lead to conflict or reduced productivity for these employees.